humanaiconvention/ctm-monitor/README.md

  - Strict quality gating: lint (zero warnings), typecheck, unit tests must pass before any build/deploy job executes.
  - Secret preflight gating: production / preview deploys only run when required secrets are present (explicit skip vs silent failure).

+## Tagline
+**We will know — together**

+This phrase is used by HumanAI Convention to signal our commitment to participatory inquiry and collective insight.
+It is not trademarked and is used in a non-commercial, public-benefit context.
+All usage is intended to remain open-source, remixable, and free from proprietary restriction.

+## Attribution & Usage
+The tagline may be reused or remixed under the terms of the HumanAI Convention license, provided attribution is maintained and usage aligns with public-benefit and participatory principles.

 ## Live Site & Verification

 ![Deployed Integrity Status](https://img.shields.io/github/actions/workflow/status/humanaiconvention/humanaiconvention/deployed-integrity-check.yml?label=deployed%20integrity&logo=github)